juliejonak/Algorithms-I-Notes/Day3.md

 <br>

-Now, we're decreasing n but we still need to multiply the result by n:
+Now, we're decreasing `n` but we still need to multiply the result by `n`:

 <br>